danielabar/meblog/src/markdown/learning-from-screencasts.md

 Every time a significant point is covered in the course, pause the video, and write down what you just learned in the appropriate heading/subheading section of `README.md` *in your own words*.
 This is key, do not simply transcribe the instructor's words.
 Make sure you understand the concept enough that you could explain it to someone else, then write down that explanation.
 In fact, that someone else is "future you", who will look back on these notes several months from now to reference the material.

+TBD: Writing makes you remember that you learned a topic, even if you don't remember all the details.
+Then you can use your notes as a reference next time you need that detail. eg: negative indexing in Python, splat operator in Ruby...

 ## Write Code

 Since these are technical courses, there will be many sections where the instructor writes some code and explains it.
 This is another good place to pause the video.
 Write the code yourself in the `exercises` directory you created earlier, make sure it compiles/runs and returns the same result as shown in the course.